GoogleCloudPlatform/anthos-ai/kf_training/README.md

-# TensorFlow Training using TFJob
+# TensorFlow MNIST Training using Kubeflow TFJob
 Follow the steps below to create a Kubeflow based ABM TensorFlow Training cluster.

 1. Install the Juju client